 Don’t take my word for it.

 Go to www.mercola.com and type in milk and ear infections.
 It will bring up a number of articles and at the bottom, Dr. Mercola lists his comments about the article.
 If you’re new to this “all natural” stuff, the best way to start learning, is to sign up for his weekly newsletters.
-They will send you about 5 articles once a week.
-They are all excellent and you will learn a lot without being overwhelmed with a ton of information at once.
+They are excellent and you will learn a lot without being overwhelmed with a ton of information at once.

 I know some people will still not be convinced that their kids should stop drinking milk, but at least consider what your kids are eating when they are getting sick.
 Do they get a lot of ear infections and colds?
 What are their favorite foods and drinks?
 If you cut them out for a time, do their symptoms improve?

 And what about all the vitamins from milk?
 Those vitamins aren’t found naturally in milk.
 They are added, just like they are added to rice milk.
 Rice milk contains the same amount of calcium and other vitamins as regular milk.
 You can also supplement yourself.
 If you take out all dairy, you should give calcium, magnesium, and vitamin D supplements, or at a minimum, a good multivitamin which all kids should be taking.
 See my blog post here on supplements my kids take.